Create and manage Passage Retrieval (CPR) models

 -

 In the Learn from section, select the content that the model will use.
-You can select the source(s) and apply additional filters using the Standard configuration, or use Advanced mode to define a custom filter expression.
+You can select the sources and apply additional filters using the Standard configuration or use Advanced mode to define a custom filter expression.

 You’ll lose the current mode settings when you switch between Standard and Advanced mode.

-NoteAn optimal Passage Retrieval (CPR) implementation includes both a CPR model and a Semantic Encoder (SE) model.
+NoteA Passage Retrieval (CPR) implementation must include both a CPR model and a Semantic Encoder (SE) model.
 The same SE model can be used with multiple CPR models.
-For best results, both the CPR and SE models should be configured to use the same content.
-See CPR overview for information on how CPR and SE work together in the context of a user query to retrieve passages.
+Both the CPR and SE models must be configured to use the same content.

 The Data volume preview section shows the impact of your settings on the data that’s available to the model.